“Why do they have to keep their eyes facing forward?” my son asks. We’re watching the film, Annapolis.

 Great healing I suspect.
 In being present, even to that which horrifies us, we release and soften and accept, and then all there is… is love.

-Joseph came to this country from Ethiopia as a boy, and has now been sent across another sea as an American soldier.
+He came to this country from Ethiopia as a boy, and has now been sent across another sea as an American soldier.

 I know his beautiful spirit.

-I know “some” of his pain.
+I know some of the pain his young life held.

 I know he lost most of his family to AIDs.